You've heard it all before.

 Instead of treating each practice as a separate task to remember

-As the first thing to do after waking up.
+And scheduled them as the first thing to do after waking up

 One block of time